 The Truth About Taping a Flapper

 For amateur rock climbers, tapping a flapper on the go could sound like the best idea but you shouldn’t be apt to do so.
 You should take time to clean up the affected hand before applying the tape.
-This will reduce your chances of having an infection as a result of the dirt accumulated during your climb.
+This will reduce your chances of infection due to the dirt accumulated during your climb.

 Do a “Surgery”

 Taping your hand is not the only way to treat a flapper.
-The word “surgery” is referred to, in the climbing community, as a process whereby climbers cut off the hanging skin immediately to allow it to heal physiologically.
+In the climbing community, the word “surgery” is referred to as a process whereby climbers cut off the hanging skin immediately to allow it to heal physiologically.

 The Truth about “Surgery”

 Although this method works, it is very painful and dangerous as you’re getting rid of the protective layer of your hand, increasing your exposure to bacterial infection.
-Some climbers would prefer to apply chalk on the flapper and then continue with their climb.
+Some climbers would prefer to apply chalk on the flapper and continue climbing.
 This is not advisable as it comes with pain.

-To be on a much safer side, you can simply opt for the taping method to help prevent further contamination.
+To be much safer, you can simply opt for the taping method to help prevent further contamination.
 You can then proceed to take proper care of the flapper when you complete your climb.